PranayKr/Self-Driving-Car-Projects/README.md

      Before running code in the notebook (P1.ipynb), change the kernel to match the sdcnd environment by using the drop-down Kernel menu.

+# Details of running the Code Implementation :
+  1) First of all clone this repository (https://github.com/PranayKr/Self-Driving-Car-Projects.git) on local system.
+  2) Open Anaconda prompt shell window and navigate inside the CarND-LaneLines-P1/ folder in the Deep-RL cloned repository folder.
+  3) Run the command "jupyter notebook" from the Anaconda prompt shell window to open the jupyter notebook web-app tool in the browser from where the source code present in notebook(.ipynb file) can be opened.
+  4) Before running/executing code in a notebook, change the kernel (IPython Kernel created for sdcnd environment) to match the sdcnd environment by using the drop-down Kernel menu.
+  5) The source code present in the provided notebook (.ipynb file) can also be collated in respective new python file (.py file) and then executed directly from the Anaconda prompt shell window using the command "python <filename.py>".

+  NOTE:
+  All the cells can executed at once by choosing the option (Restart and Run All) in the Kernel Tab.

+  Lane Lines Detection Algorithm Implementation Details (Files Used) :

+  Open the mentioned Jupyter Notebook and execute all the cells : P1.ipynb

+  Image Files used for Testing the Algorithm (present in the "test_images" folder):
+  1)'solidWhiteCurve.jpg',
+  2)'solidWhiteRight.jpg',
+  3)'solidYellowCurve.jpg',
+  4)'solidYellowCurve2.jpg',
+  5)'solidYellowLeft.jpg',
+  6)'whiteCarLaneSwitch.jpg'

+  Video Files used for Testing the Algorithm (present in the "test_videos" folder):
+  1)'solidWhiteRight.mp4'
+  2)'solidYellowLeft.mp4'

+  Results Output provided after Testing the Algorithm (present in the "test_videos_output" folder):
+  1) 'solidWhiteRight_FiveSec.mp4'
+  2) 'solidWhiteRight.mp4'
+  3) 'solidYellowLeft.mp4'
+  4) 'solidYellowLeft_FiveSec.mp4'